 Many people are in a state of shock after being involved in a serious car accident.
 That is even more true for any victim of a hit-and-run accident.
 Not only are you the victim of a crash, but you’ve also been victimized a second time by being abandoned when you need help the most.

-If you’ve been the victim of a hit-and-run accident, try to remain calm.
+If you’ve been the victim of a hit-and-run accident in St. Louis, try to remain calm.
 Here is a list of things you should do if you’ve been hurt by a hit-and-run driver:

-- Call the Authorities – The first step is to immediately contact the authorities.
+The first step is to immediately contact the authorities.
 They can send emergency services your way if you or others have been hurt.
-They are also going to be on the front lines of investigating your accident and trying to piece together the identity of the driver that left you by the wayside.
+They are also going to be on the front lines of investigating your accident and trying to piece together the identity of the driver who left you by the wayside.

-- Call an Attorney – The police are going to be doing their job looking into the circumstances of your accident.
+The police are going to be doing their job looking into the circumstances of your accident.
 An attorney can be a valuable investigative resource, as well.
 An attorney may be able to help secure video footage from surrounding businesses that could have captured the accident.
-They can also work to secure testimonies from both witnesses of the accident and expert witnesses, such as highly-respected medical professionals.
+They can also work to secure testimonies from both witnesses of the accident and expert witnesses, such as highly respected medical professionals.

-An attorney experienced at handling these types of cases can work on your behalf to get you the compensation you need to take care of your medical expenses and property damage.
+A St. Louis hit-and-run accident attorney experienced in handling these types of cases can work on your behalf to get you the compensation you need to take care of your medical expenses and property damage.

-In Missouri, the party responsible for a hit-and-run accident can be charged with a Class D felony, if victims were left injured or dead by the accident.
+In St. Louis, the party responsible for a hit-and-run accident can be charged with a Class D felony if victims were left injured or dead by the accident.
 This is punishable by a combination of a fine of up to $5,000 and imprisonment for up to 4 years.

 There may also be civil penalties for fleeing the scene of an accident.
 Victims are allowed to seek damages in court, such as compensation for medical bills, lost wages, and property damage.
 In addition to criminal and civil penalties, a hit-and-run accident can result in the driver’s license being suspended or revoked.
 In many cases, their insurance company may also opt to cancel their coverage.

-An attorney can also help negotiate with insurance companies to ensure you are getting fair compensation following the accident.
+A hit-and-run crash attorney in St. Louis can also help negotiate with insurance companies to ensure you are getting fair compensation following the accident.
 If the driver is caught, an attorney will also be able to help you file a civil complaint.
 It all amounts to helping you get the compensation and justice that you deserve.